LAST REVIEWED Dec 06 2022 20 MIN READ

-For employers: To maximize the benefits of your 401(k) program, you have to keep in mind deadlines for key events, including several steps in the administration and compliance taking Required Minimum Distributions and for launching a safe harbor 401(k) plan (one of the most common 401(k) plan types).
+For employers: To maximize the benefits of your 401(k) program, you must remember deadlines for key events—including those that affect plan administration and compliance—and for launching a safe harbor 401(k) plan.

-A safe harbor 401(k) plan is a type of tax-deductible 401(k) plan that ensures all employees at a company have some set of minimum contributions made to their individual 401(k) plans, regardless of their title, compensation, or length of service.
+A safe harbor 401(k) plan is a type of 401(k) plan that ensures all employees at a company have some set of minimum contributions made to their individual 401(k) plans, regardless of their title, compensation, or length of service.
 In exchange for making the fixed employer contribution, employers get a “pass” on key 401(k) nondiscrimination tests.

-If you have an existing, regular 401(k) plan, you cannot add safe harbor to it in the middle of the year (although non-elective safe harbor plans can be added mid-year).
-January 1 is when existing 401(k) plans can begin anew as safe harbor 401(k) plans.
-If you follow the deadlines in the links below, you can take the right steps to have it launched for the following year.
+If you already have a traditional 401(k) plan, you cannot add a safe harbor match in the middle of the year (although non-elective safe harbor plans can be added mid-year).
+January 1 is when existing 401(k) plans can begin anew as safe harbor matching 401(k) plans.

 January 15: Prior year census data

-401(k) administrators must provide the prior year’s census data to the plan’s recordkeeper, which contains pertinent information for each employee at the company including:
+The employer must provide the prior year’s census data to the plan’s recordkeeper, which contains pertinent information for each employee at the company, including:

 Date of birth